This article may contain compensated links. Please read the disclosure for more info.

-When you learn scales, you should play them by heart.
-A book with scales and chords is good to have as a reference, but always aim to learn them by heart.
+When you learn scales, you should teach yourself to play them from memory.
+A book with scales and chords is great to have as a reference, but always aim to learn your scales by heart.

-First of all it’s easier!
-But it is also the best way to really check what you are doing and to pay full attention to how it sounds and feels to play.
+Why?
+First of all, it’s easier!
+But it is also the best way to really check what you are doing and to pay full attention to how it sounds, feels and looks to play.

-How do you learn them by heart?
-Easy, simply learn how a scale is built, and the logic behind it will help you to remember them!
+How do you learn scales by heart?
+Easy.
+Simply learn how a music scale is built, and the logic and music theory behind it will help you to always remember them!

-The charts show you exactly how the scales look like on the piano keyboard.
-Great for visual learners, and to learn them quickly by heart:
+The piano scale charts show you exactly how the scales look like on the piano keyboard.
+The charts are great for visual learners, and for learning scales quickly by heart.

 Scales are not just major and minor you know!
 Here are some more to learn about: